Beryl Gilroy

 Beryl Agatha Gilroy (née Answick; 30 August 1924 – 4 April 2001) was a Guyanese educator, novelist, ethno-psychotherapist, and poet.
-The Guardian described her as "one of Britain's most significant post-war Caribbean migrants."
-She emigrated to London in 1951 as part of the Windrush generation, to attend the University of London, then spend decades teaching, writing, and improving education.
+The Guardian described her as "one of Britain's most significant post-war Caribbean migrants".
+She emigrated from British Guiana (present-day Guyana) to London in 1951 as part of the Windrush generation, to attend the University of London, then spend decades teaching, writing, and improving education.
 She worked primarily with Black women and children as a psychotherapist, and her children's books are lauded as some of the first representations of Black London.
 She is perhaps best known as the first Black head teacher in London.

 Early years

 Beryl Gilroy was born in Springlands, British Guiana, on 30 August 1924, into a very large family.
 Her father died when she was young and she grew up in the care of her maternal grandparents as a sickly child.
 Both were influential: her grandfather taught her how to read and her grandmother, Sally Louisa James, affected her deeply.
 She was an herbalist who managed the family smallholding.
 Gilroy spent a lot of time listening to woman chatting as they worked; her grandmother in particular told her folkloric tales and Guyanese proverbs.
 Gilroy began creative writing during her childhood and was homeschooled, as her grandparents did not think a formal education was good enough for her.
 At the age of 12, she was sent to Georgetown for schooling, in part to allow her to discover her independence.

 Gilroy earned a first-class diploma from a teacher training college in Georgetown in 1945, then taught and lectured for a UNICEF nutrition program.
 She was also the school head of the infant section of the local governmental school.
 In 1951, she moved to the United Kingdom and earned a diploma in Child Development from the University of London.
 In a 1986 interview, she shared that she had to "relearn English because [she] spoke with Guyana idioms and Guyana expressions."